-If Then The standard policy applies based on frequency of payment.
+If Then A full month's income will be received.
+The standard policy applies based on frequency of payment.
 See MA604D. received All of the pay amounts that will be received during the budget month are added together to get the monthly amount.